BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Authors such as Han {% cite han:2021 %} describe the achievement society as a place of *friendly violence* in which self-creation degenerates into self-optimization and the human being becomes mere *standing-reserve*---a concept that Han borrows from Heidegger's critique of technology (cf. {% cite heidegger:1954 %}).
 Here Rorty would react with skepticism, and not only toward the diagnoses, but above all toward the vocabulary.
 He fundamentally distrusted Heidegger's metaphysics of *forgetfulness of Being*: it runs the risk of **condemning modernity as a whole** rather than naming and addressing concrete grievances.
-For Rorty this is a philosophical luxury that a left that actually wants to change something cannot afford.
+For Rorty this is a philosophical luxury neither progressives nor conservatives who actually wants to change something cannot afford.
 This does not mean that Rorty would simply dismiss Han's observations.
 The empirical description that people suffer from exhaustion, that the pressure of self-optimization destroys social solidarity, that depoliticization is a danger---these he would share.
-But his answer would be pragmatic and reformist, not cultural-critical: shorten working hours, guarantee social security, create spaces for purposeless exchange, so that people once again have the leisure to redescribe themselves rather than optimizing themselves for the market.
+But his answer would be pragmatic and reformist, not cultural-critical: improve working conditions and educational possibilities, guarantee social security, create spaces for purposeless exchanges, so that people once again have the leisure to redescribe themselves rather than optimizing themselves for the market.
 These are *bread-and-butter questions* of politics, and it is precisely there, not in the *deep diagnosis of the occidental history of Being*, that Rorty would begin.

 And since for Rorty progress is the capacity to allow one's own final vocabulary to be expanded by that of the other, through literature and encounters (*sentimental education*), algorithms that isolate us in echo chambers destroy precisely this capacity for empathy.
 He would probably reject digital surveillance as a new form of cruelty that prevents solidarity.

 Futhermore, his hope for an ever-growing solidarity presupposes that the material conditions still permit this expansion at all.
-Here, Carolin Amlinger reports: "the resentful feel fundamentally bocked in their progress as if ones life is overlaid by mud".
+Here, Carolin Amlinger reports:

+>the resentful feel fundamentally blocked in their progress as if ones life is overlaid by mud.

 That is why he would agree with Han's observation that "depoliticization" is a danger, but he would call for speaking once again about "bread-and-butter issues" rather than philosophically condemning the whole of modernity.
 Here, however, Rorty's approach runs up against a limit that he himself did not see: his concept of solidarity remains *anthropocentric*---he asks who can suffer pain and humiliation and draws the circle of the moral exactly there.
 **The earth does not speak**, so it does not feature in his account.